-He has not been charged but has been warned that he may be needed as a witness in a future, unspecified trial.
-Brother Kau's detention sparked off a major campaign for his release which included a demonstration stoppage at a Johannesburg factory where some of his union comrades worked.
+He has not been charged but has been warned that he may be needed as a witness in a future, unspecified trial. worked.

-The International Metalworkers Federation and the CFDT, a French union confederation which has members at Renault, also campaigned for his release.
+The International Metalworkers Federation and the CFDT, a French union confederation which has members at his release.